toriancrane/tournament-results-database/README.txt

 # Installation

 You will need to have Python, PostgreSQL, and Git installed.
-You will also need to clone this repo, you can do so by entering the following command in the terminal:
+You will also need to clone this repo.
+You can do so by entering the following command in the terminal:

 git clone https://github.com/toriancrane/tournament-results-database